kuszyp/kuszyp.github.io/README.md

 - Write unit and integration tests with Groovy and the Spock framework to ensure code quality.
 - Use Apache Kafka for asynchronous communication between microservices.
 - Collaborate with cross-functional teams to iteratively deliver and refine business functionalities.

-#### WSO2 & Security Consultant (Contract)

-##### Square One Poland / PwC

-January 2025 - Present

-- Support WSO2 infrastructure for PwC, focusing on analuzing system architecture and proposing improvements.
-- Lead the upgrade process of WSO2 Identity Server to the latest stable version, ensuring minimal disruption and alignment with security best practices.
-- Update and maintain WordPress instances, addresing known security vulnerabilities and ensuring compliance with internal and external security standards.

 #### Software Developer / DevOps (Contract)